BladeRunnerJS/fell/README.md

 The fell logger by default uses a string interpolation function so that the parts of the message that change do not break the message matching and so that they can be compared separately.

-Despite these advantages, you should still avoid testing for log messages except where the messages form part of your public interface that others might rely on.
+Fell matchers don't require you to test every log message.
+This is desirable, as many log messages don't form part of your public interface, and testing them would increase the frailty of the tests without providing any benefit.